preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/analytics/index.rst

 To add a dimension, do the following:

 1. Select the property.
-2. Select a dimension for that property.
+2. In the dimension list, select "Create dimension".
 3. Click the plus.

 To remove a dimension, just click the dust bin. **Important!**: Read the note at the bottom carefully.

-Here's an example of an analytics page with the dimensions set up in the image above:
+Here's an example of an analytics page.
+The dimensions set up in the image above are available here:

 .. image:: analytics-matomo-settings-example.png

+For more information about how to use Matomo analytics, see this page: https://matomo.org/help/